magma/magma/experimental/cloudstrapper/README.md

   ```

   Note: First time installs might want to skip using Terraform from within Ansible to make sure the
   new build works as expected.
 When using a stable build, the tag does not have to be skipped.
+If this
+  tag is skipped, proceed with the following set of commands.

+  - Change to local directory
+    ```
+    cd ~/magma-experimental/<orc8rClusterName defined in roles/vars/cluster.yaml>
+    ```
+  - Run terraform commands manually to provision Cloud resources, load secrets and deploy magma artifacts
+    ```
+    terraform apply -target=module.orc8r
+    terraform apply -target=module.orc8r-app.null_resource.orc8r_seed_secrets
+    terraform apply
+    ```

   - Result: Orchestrator certificates created, Terraform files initialized, Orchestrator deployed
     via Terraform

+  - Validate Orchestrator deployment by following the verification steps in https://magma.github.io/magma/docs/orc8r/deploy_install

 ## Known Issues, Best Practices & Expected Behavior